-Pre-Primary classes will also enjoy Exploration Stations, which will include a dramatic play area, touch tables, a discovery center, and a coloring corner.
-Further information about these areas can be found on page 15, but check below for details on how to make the dramatic play area and coloring corner.
+Toddler classes will also enjoy Exploration Stations, which will include a dramatic play area, a touch table, a discovery center, and a coloring corner.
+Further information about these areas can be found on page 24, but check below for details on how to make the dramatic play area and coloring corner.